By Carolyn Dean, MD, ND

 During and after a heart attack, people can suffer the following:

-- Extension of the area of heart damage as calcium floods into
+- Extension of the area of heart damage as calcium floods into the muscle

 - Blood clotting, which blocks blood vessels in the heart muscle